 Take-out.
 On the rare occasion that we agree on what we want, my husband and I will take out one meal and share it.
-Sometimes we get mu shu chicken or pork and split that.
 There are STILL leftovers!
 Sometimes we get a Greek salad from Panera Bread and share that.
 If we get two cups of soup, we both get soup and salad and it comes with their yummy French bread!

 Old favorites.
 It’s hard to make a small pot of vegetable soup or a small pan of lasagna.
 But you can do one of two things: You can do the math and cut the recipe in half.
 Or make the full lasagna recipe but divide it into two or even four pans.
 Have one for dinner and freeze the others for later.
 Or maybe you have a friend who would be grateful for a ready-made meal.

 Desserts.
 Dessert can be tricky, if you love baked goods.
-Does your recipe call for one egg?
-Hard to split – so just use the egg white.
 However, some manufacturers have gotten smart.
 You can get mug cakes, cakes that just make 2-4 servings, and you can buy individual portions in the freezer case and the bakery.
 Or bake an apple, cored and stuffed with raisins, brown sugar, nuts and oatmeal.
 Fresh fruit is easy, of course.
 And ice cream – if you don’t buy it by the bucket – can be eaten in a few sittings.